dominicprior/LLM-notes/OTHER_STUFF.md

 + With patching in general, you have to choose your input distribution carefully.

 + Attention heads (?) can refer to other info by value or by pointer.
 They showed that, in their IOI example, the second John was being referred to by (relative) pointer.

+## A mechanism for solving relational tasks in transformer language models

+in an in-context learning setting

+reverse-engineering the data structures and algorithms that are implicitly encoded in the model’s weights

+LLMs implement a basic
+vector-addition mechanism which plays an important role in a number of in-context-learning tasks

+a distinct processing signature in the forward pass which characterizes this mechanism

+if models need to perform the get capital(x) function, which takes an argument x and yields an answer y, they first surface the argument x in earlier layers which enables them to apply the function and yield y as the final output

+the vector arithmetic mechanism is often implemented by mid-to-late layer feedforward networks (FFNs) in a way that is **modular and supports intervention**

+From start to end, *x* is only updated by additive updates, forming a residual stream.
+Thus, the token representation *x<sub>i</sub>* represents all of the additions made into the residual stream up to layer *i*

+LMs incrementally
+update the token representation x to build and refine an encoding of the vocabulary distribution